Illuminator-team/Illuminator/docs/quick-start.md

 ### Running Simulations

-The illuminator has two interfaces for user, one for the command line (CLI) and one for Python:
+The illuminator has two interfaces for a user, one for the command line (CLI) and one for Python:

 1. To run a simulation **scenario* using the CLI, use the following: